adrien-bon/bevy_ecs_tiled/book/src/getting-started.md

     let map_handle: Handle<TiledMap> = asset_server.load("map.tmx");

-    // Spawn the map with default options commands.spawn(TiledMapBundle {
+    // Spawn the map with default options commands.spawn(TiledMapHandle(map_handle));
-        tiled_map: map_handle,
-        ..Default::default()
-    });
 }
 ```

-Please note that you should have the `map.tmx` file in your local `assets/` folder (as well as required dependencies, for instance associated tilesets).
+Please note that you should have the `map.tmx` file in your local `assets/` folder, as well as required dependencies (for instance, associated tilesets).

+You can customize various settings about how to load the map by inserting the [`TiledMapSettings`](https://docs.rs/bevy_ecs_tiled/latest/bevy_ecs_tiled/components/struct.TiledMapSettings.html) component on the map entity.

-See the [examples](https://github.com/adrien-bon/bevy_ecs_tiled/tree/main/examples/README.md) for more advanced use cases.
+Also, you can browse the [examples](https://github.com/adrien-bon/bevy_ecs_tiled/tree/main/examples/README.md) for more advanced use cases.